tasmota/decode-config/README.md

 decode-config -c my.conf -d tasmota-4281 --restore-file Config_@f_@v
 ```

+> **Note**
-> Placeholders used in restore filenames only work as long as the underlying data of the device has not changed between backup and restore, since **decode-config** first read them from the config file or the device to replace it.
+Placeholders used in restore filenames only work as long as the underlying data of the device has not changed between backup and restore, since **decode-config** first read them from the config file or the device to replace it.

 #### Restore subset of data